Gandang Gabi, Vice!: History

 Gandang Gabi, Vice! premiered its pilot episode on May 22, 2011, and has since aired every Sunday nights at 10:30 PM (PST) on ABS-CBN.
 The first season was originally set for thirteen episodes only, but was extended due to positive reviews from the audience.
 Due to another Sunday program Sarah G. Live, the second season's first episode was moved to 10:15 PM (PST).
 On October 27, 2012, the show temporarily moved to an earlier timeslot at 9:30 PM (PST) to fill the vacant of a weekend reality show.
 It was later moved to 9:15 PM (PST) in 2013.

 In its later years, the show's starting airtime was at 10:30 PM (PST)-10:45 PM (PST).
 However, in early 2020, the show returned to its 9:30 PM (PST) timeslot.

-The show aired its final episode on March 8, 2020 with Raffy Tulfo as its last guest after almost 9 years.
-Replays of the show were aired from March 15, 2020 until the ABS-CBN shutdown due to the suspension of airing live entertainment shows and taping by the network due to the COVID-19 pandemic.
-The show was originally set to be replaced by Everybody, Sing!, a musical comedy game show which will also be hosted by Vice Ganda.
-Originally set to premiere on March 15, 2020, the airing of its pilot episode has been postponed to June 5, 2021, still due to the aforementioned decision that was done by the network.
+The show aired its final episode on March 8, 2020, with Raffy Tulfo as its last guest after almost 9 years.
+Replays of the show were aired from March 15, 2020, until the ABS-CBN shutdown due to the suspension of airing live entertainment shows and taping by the network due to the COVID-19 pandemic.
+The show was originally set to be replaced by Everybody, Sing!, a musical comedy game show which is also hosted by Vice Ganda.
+Originally set to premiere on March 15, 2020, the airing of its pilot episode was postponed to June 5, 2021, still due to the aforementioned decision that was done by the network.

-Due to popular demand, re-runs of GGV exclusively streams on Kapamilya Online Live Global every Sunday & Monday at 4:00 am (PST).
+Due to popular demand, re-runs of GGV are exclusively streams on Kapamilya Online Live Global every Sunday & Monday at 4:00 am (PST).